raid-teams/shallow-ground/README.md

     - drastically reduces time necessary to set up a stable base (bedrock is just 2M down)
 2. mineral veins are replaced with just boulders
     - to offset the reduction of resources, we've boosted boulder frequency
+3. removed burried supply and treasure quests to avoid cutting any deeper into the ground

 ## Biome Adjustments